One-of-a-kind vintage rug, handwoven and handknotted in the town of Azilal between the High and Middle Atlas mountains of Morocco.

 Rosetraut has been professionally cleaned; age-related wear and natural inconsistencies are inherent in these unique, handcrafted vintage rugs.

 Vintage, handwoven rugs from Turkey and Morocco, selected for their color and design and preserved as-is.

 - One-of-a-kind vintage rug — only one in stock!

 - 100% wool pile on mixed fiber foundation

 - Dimensions: 4'9" x 6'1" (145 cm x 186 cm)

 - Plush pile: approximately 0.8"(2cm)

-- Color palette: dark dusty rose pink, cherry red, slate gray, cream, magenta, inky black
+- Color palette: dark dusty rose pink, cream, charcoal, inky black

 - These rugs are prized for their expressive design and construction.
 Their freeform edges meander and wiggle, unbound by constrictions of mass production.

 - Moroccan rugs don’t come with a key.
 As with any painting or poem, their motifs have many subjective interpretations.
 Originally made for personal use, these rugs took months to weave, documenting a shifting tide of events and emotions in the weaver’s life.